It was Jules Verne who first recognized this region's aerospace potential.

 The space program is the "secret jewel of Maryland's economy," says John Steele, a spokesman for Sen. Barbara A. Mikulski, D-Md., who chairs the subcommittee that controls the NASA budget.

-"Most people are not aware of it, but Maryland ranks fifth in the nation behind California, Florida, Texas and Alabama in terms of the dollar value of NASA prime contracts."
+"Most people are not aware of it, but Maryland ranks fifth in the nation behind California, Florida, Texas and Alabama in terms of the dollar value of NASA prime contracts," he said.

 NASA awarded contracts totaling more than $478 million to Maryland companies last year, not counting awards under $25,000.